 - Install the package to a drive that is not a CD/DVD drive or not accessed as a substitute drive.

-- Install the package to a folder that is not encrypted.
+- Install the package in a folder that is not encrypted.

 - Check if the app is already installed on the PC.
 If so, uninstall and reinstall the app.

-- Grant full control permission to the SYSTEM account on target folder where you are trying to install application.
+- Grant full control permission to the SYSTEM account on the target folder where you are trying to install the application.

 Verbose Logging

-Microsoft installer handles the installation through MSIExec.exe.
-The logging option offered by this tool allow you to capture detailed information about installation in a log file.
+Microsoft Installer handles the installation through MSIExec.exe.
+The logging option offered by this tool allows you to capture detailed information about the installation in a log file.
 The most used logging command line option is /L*V.

 msiexec /i <MSI PATH> /L*V <LOG FILE>